anddssan/CLOUDe/README.md

 ---------------
 Getting started
 ---------------
-Before you are able to use the CLOUDe R package, you will need to have the dplyr, mvtnorm, tensorflow, keras, liquidSVM, and ranger libraries installed in your R environment.
+Before you are able to use the CLOUDe R package, you will need to have the dplyr, mvtnorm, tensorflow, keras, ranger, devtools, and liquidSVM libraries installed in your R environment.
 These libraries can be installed with the following commands in R:

     install.packages("dplyr")
     install.packages("mvtnorm")
     install.packages("tensorflow")
     install.packages("keras")
-    install.packages("liquidSVM")
     install.packages("ranger")
+    install.packages("devtools")
+    library(devtools)
+    install_version("liquidSVM", "1.2.0")

 The CLOUDe package comes with the script CLOUDe.r and an ExampleFiles directory containing example files to help you get started.